-Rochester Long range projects to be developed for future funding Project# Road Scope_Location Construction Year Preliminary Engineering ROW Construction Total L14001 Route 11 (Farmington Rd) & Nashoba Drive Install traffic signal at Nashoba Dr with pedestrian crossing and safety improvements.
-Approx. 2,500 feet of new extension of Market Place Blvd behind Northgate Apartmens and Rochester Toyota.
-2041 \$ 400,000 \$ 300,000 \$ 2,000,000 \$ 2,700,000 L14002 Route 11 (Farmington Rd) Widen 3,200 feet of NH11 to a four-lane configuration from beginning of existing three lane section north of the Spaulding Turnpike off/on ramp, to the Rochester Toyota entrance (appx.
-390 feet south of Crane Drive).
-2042 \$ 500,000 \$ 300,000 \$ 2,500,000 \$ 3,620,000 L14003 Salmon Falls Road 1 Pedestrian and bicycle accessibility and safety improvements.
+Rochester Long range projects to be developed for future f unding Project# Road Scope_Location Construction Year Preliminary Engineering ROW Construction Total L14003 Salmon Falls Road 1 Pedestrian and bicycle accessibility and safety improvements.
 Build two miles of sidewalk between Portland St and Whitehall Rd.
 From Whitehall Rd to the Somersworth T/L (2.5 Miles), widen shoulders and improve signage and lane markings to imrpove safety for cyclists and pedestrians.
-2031 L14004 Salmon Falls Road 2 Pedestrian and bicycle accessibility and safety improvements.
+2034 Visic on Project L14004 Salmon Falls Road 2 Pedestrian and bicycle accessibility and safety improvements.
 From Whitehall Rd to the Somersworth T/L (2.5 Miles), widen shoulders and improve signage and lane markings to improve safety for cyclists and pedestrians.
-2043 Vision ı Project L14005 149/113 NH 125 over Cochecho River Bridge Rehab and widening.
-2044 Vision Project L14006 Old Dover Rd Old Dover Rd between NH 125 and Tebbetts Rd: Some shoulder widening, painting, and intersection improvements including the delineation of walkways and/or bike lanes.
-2039 Vision ı Project L14007 US Route 202 5,200 feet of US202 from Salmon Falls Rd to Main St in East Rochester center.
+2043 Visio on Project L14005 149/113 NH 125 over Cochecho River Bridge Rehab and widening.
+2044 Visio on Project L14006 Old Dover Rd Old Dover Rd between NH 125 and Tebbetts Rd: Some shoulder widening, painting, and intersection improvements including the delineation of walkways and/or bike lanes.
+2039 Visio on Project L14007 US Route 202 5,200 feet of US202 from Salmon Falls Rd to Main St in East Rochester center.
 New sidewalk where it doesn't exist and upgrades where it does, streetscaping, bike lanes, traffic calming.
-2041 Vision ı Project L14008 Milton Road/Route 125 Realignment of Salmon Falls Rd with NH125 (Milton Rd).
+2041 Visio on Project L14008 Milton Road/Route 125 Realignment of Salmon Falls Rd with NH125 (Milton Rd).
 Signal upgrades.
 Improve bicycle level of service.
-2035 \$ 75,000 \$ 40,000 \$ 500,000 \$ 679,000

-L14009 North Main St (NH 202A) Aprox 900 ft of North Main St from intersection of NH202A and North Main St to Cocheco River bridge.
+2035 \$ 75,000 \$ 40,000 \$ 500,000 \$ 717,556 L14009 North Main St (NH 202A) Aprox 900 ft of North Main St from intersection of NH202A and North Main St to Cocheco River bridge.
 Improve the segment with bicycle, pedestrian, and streetscape enhancements.
 Improve visibility and safety and mid-block crossings.
-Improve alignment and traffic flow at intersection of Pine St, River St, and Cove St with North Main St. 2040 \$ 300,000 \$ - \$ 1,500,000 \$ 1,992,00 L14010 North Main St, Chestnut Hill Rd Fesibility study: Construction of a new bridge over the Cocheco from Chestnut Hill Rd to St. James Terrace and a new connector road to North Main Street.
-2034 NA NA \$ 500,000 \$ 564,00 L14011 176/133 Tebbetts Road over Spaulding TPK Vision 2043 V ision Project L14012 NH125 and NH202 Consolidate ramp configuration and convert to traffic circle 2040 V ision Project
+Improve alignment and traffic flow at intersection of Pine St, River St, and Cove St with North Main St. 2040 \$ 300,000 \$- \$ 1,500,000 \$ 2,105,114 L14010 North Main St, Chestnut Hill Rd Fesibility study: Construction of a new bridge over the Cocheco from Chestnut Hill Rd to St. James Terrace and a new connector road to North Main Street.
+2034 NA NA \$ 500,000 \$ 596,026 L14011 176/133 Tebbetts Road over Spaulding TPK Vision 2043 Visio on Project L14012 NH125 and NH202 Consolidate ramp configuration and convert to traffic circle 2040 Visio on Project L14013 Downtown and trails Project includes four phases with individual components: 1) access, trails, and wayfinding in the Hanson Pines; 2) bicycle and pedestrian facility and streetscape improvements in the downtown; 3) bicycle and pedestrian facility and streetscape improvements along North Main St; and 4) recreation site development at the end of River St across the river from the Wyandotte Mills.
+2036 NA NA NA \$ 2,866,581

-Rollinsford Long range projects to be developed for futu re funding Project# Road Scope_Location Construction Year Preliminary Engineering ROW Construction Total
+Project# Road Scope_Location Construction Year Preliminary Engineering ROW Construction Total